CSC207-2022F-UofT/course-project-group-105/README.md

 # Mountain Group 105

-You are a group of four weary travellers.
+You are a group of four weary travelers.
 You have been walking for so long that you no longer have any memory of where you came from or who you are.
 You cannot recall anything but the endless action of putting one foot in front of the other, traversing this empty landscape.
 Suddenly, you look up, startled out of your reverie.